Noemvriana: Political situation in Greece and Europe

-Venizelos reviews a section of the Greek army on the Macedonian front in 1918.
-He is accompanied by Admiral Pavlos Kountouriotis (left) and General Maurice Sarrail (right).

 The Macedonian front

-Painting depicting Greek military units in the World War I Victory Parade in Arc de Triomphe, Paris.
-July 1919.
+The events paved the way for Venizelos to return to Athens under French military escort on 25 June 1917.
+On 28 June, Venizelos formed a new government.
+Greece, now unified, officially joined the war on the side of the Allies.
+The entire Greek army was mobilized, although tensions remained inside the army between supporters of Constantine and supporters of Venizelos, and Greece commenced military operations against the Central Powers on the Macedonian front.

-By the fall of 1918, the Greeks, with 150,000 soldiers, were the single largest component of the Allied army on the Macedonian front.
-The Greek army gave the much-needed advantage to the Allies that altered the balance between the two sides on the Macedonian front.
-On 14 September 1918, under the command of French General Franchet d'Esperey, a combined Greek, Serbian, French, and British force launched a major offensive against the Bulgarian and German army.
-After the first serious battle, the Bulgarian Army gave up its defensive positions and began retreating towards their country.
-On 29 September, the armistice with Bulgaria was signed by the Allied command.
+In the autumn of 1918, the Greeks, with 150,000 soldiers, were the single largest component of the Allied army on the Macedonian front.
+The Greek army had given the Allies a much-needed advantage, altering the balance on the Macedonian front.
+The Battle of Skra-di-Legen in May 1918 signaled to the Allies that the Greeks were ready to assume an offensive role.
+On 14 September 1918, under the command of French General Franchet d'Esperey, a combined Greek, Serbian, French, and British force launched a major offensive against the Bulgarian and German army, where the Bulgarian Army gave up its defensive positions and began retreating towards their country.
+On 30 September, the armistice with Bulgaria was signed by the Allied command.

 The Allied army pushed north and defeated the remaining German and Austrian forces.
-By October 1918, the Allied armies had recaptured all of Serbia and were preparing to invade Hungary.
-The offensive was halted because the Hungarian leadership offered to surrender in November 1918, marking the dissolution of the Austro-Hungarian empire.
-This also ended the First World War since Germany lacked the forces to stop the Allies from invading Germany from the south.
-The participation of the Greek army at the Macedonian front was one of the decisive events of the war, earning Greece a seat at the Paris Peace Conference under Venizelos.
+Through October 1918, the Allied armies advanced significantly towards Serbia and, on 1 November, the Serbian capital, Belgrade, was liberated.
+They were preparing to invade Hungary, but the offensive was halted when the Hungarian government requested and signed an armistice in early November 1918.
+The participation of the Greek army at the Macedonian front was one of the decisive events of the war, earning Greece, under Venizelos, a seat at the Paris Peace Conference.